bryanmcnett/aabo/README.md

     return TetrahedronIntersect(world, query); // nice
 }
 ```
-AABB can not choose an alternate strategy for when the initial slab check isn't worth doing.
+AABB can not choose an alternate strategy for when the initial interval check isn't worth doing.
-And, AABO is never slower than AABB at doing an initial slab check.
+And, AABO is never slower than AABB at doing an initial interval check.
 So, we can say that in SoA, AABO is never worse than AABB, and sometimes better.

 Comparison to k-DOP